I am available for lectures, customized tours, and consulting. Contact:

 Prof. Richard Campanella

 Room 121 Richardson Memorial Hall

 @nolacampanella on Twitter

-Prof. Richard Campanella, geographer and Associate Dean for Research with the Tulane School of Architecture, is the author of eleven books and over 220 articles on the geography, history and culture of the New Orleans region and related topics.
+Prof. Richard Campanella, geographer and Associate Dean for Research with the Tulane School of Architecture, is the author of fourteen books and 250 articles on the geography, history and culture of the New Orleans region and related topics.
 His research, which integrates the mapping sciences and spatial analyses with the social sciences and humanities, has been praised by The New York Review of Books, Journal of Southern History, Urban History, Places, Louisiana History, The Journal of the Abraham Lincoln Association, and other forums.
 The only two-time winner of the Louisiana Endowment for the Humanities Book of the Year Award (2006, 2009), Campanella has also received the Tulane Honors Professor of the Year Award (2016), Louisiana Literary Award (2015), the HNOC Williams Prize for Louisiana History (2011), Mortar Board Award for Excellence in Teaching (2010), the Monroe Fellowship (2011-Present), and the Hannah Arendt Prize for Scholarship in the Public Interest (2014).
 In 2016, the Government of France named Campanella Chevalier dans l’Ordre des Palmes Academiques (Knight in the Order of the Academic Palms).
 In 2018, he was selected as King of Krewe du Vieux, and in 2019, the State of Louisiana chose Campanella as the recipient of the 20th annual Louisiana Writer Award.

 For a complete Curriculum Vitae, view the PDF version below.